-One Week before your procedure Follow instruction for medications and conditions below.
-Pick up your prescription from the pharmacy.
+Follow instruction for medications and conditions below.
+Pick up your prep from the pharmacy.
 Fill out the check-boxes below to help you keep track of your progress.

 Blood Thinners such as Plavix, warfarin (Coumadin), Eliquis, Xarelto or Lovenox We will contact your doctor who prescribed the blood thinner medication to get approval to temporarily stop your medication for days before your procedure.
-Herbal Medications, Multivitamins, Vitamin E, Iron Supplements, Fiber (Metamucil or Fibercon, or Fish Oil should be held 5 days before your Procedure.
-You may continue to take ☑ All other medications as directed ☑ Acetaminophen (Tylenol) □ Aspirin (81 mg) If you are taking any of the following medications: GLP-1 Medications: (Exenatide(Byetta), Liraglutide(Victoza), Albglutide(Tanzeum), Dulaglutide(Trulicity),Lixisenatude(Adlyxin)Semaglutide(Ozempic, , or Wygovy), Tirzeptatide(Mounjaro or Zepbound) MUST be held for 1 week before your procedure.
-Rybelsus Must be held 1 day before your procedure.
+Herbal Medications, Multivitamins, Vitamin E, Iron Supplements, Fiber (Metamucil or Fibercon), and/or Fish Oil should be held for 5 days before your procedure.
+You may continue to take ☐ All other medications as directed ☐ Acetaminophen (Tylenol) ☐ Aspirin (81 mg) ☐ Other: If you are taking any of the following medications: GLP-1 Medications: (Exenatide(Byetta), Liraglutide(Victoza), Albglutide(Tanzeum), Dulaglutide(Trulicity), Lixisenatude(Adlyxin)Semaglutide(Ozempic, or Wygovy), Tirzeptatide(Mounjaro or Zepbound) MUST be held for 1 week before your procedure.
+Rybelsus Must be held for 1 day before your procedure.
 You also MUST be on clear liquids the day before your procedure.
 SGLT2 Medication: Empagliflozin(Jardiance), Canagliflozin(Invokana), Dapagliflozin(Farxiga), Bexagliflozin(Brenzavvy), or Januvia(Sitagliptin) MUST be held for 3 days before your procedure.
 Ertugliflozin(Steglatro) MUST be held for 4 days before your procedure.
 Pick up your medication from the pharmacy.
-Your prescription will be for Golytely or Gavilyte.
-Purchase 2 - 5mg bisacodyl (Dulcolox) tablets (ask your pharmacist for assistance) Follow special instructions if you have any of these conditions: Diabetes Patients Continue medication as prescribed (instructions change on "day before your procedure", page 5).
+All are available over-the-counter □ Purchase one (1) - 238 gram (8.3 Oz/ 14 daily doses) bottle of Miralax □ Purchase two (2) bottles of 28 oz Gatorade bottles (no red colors) □ Purchase 2 - 5mg bisacodyl tablets (available over-the-counter) (Dulcolax) Follow special instructions if you have any of these conditions: Diabetes Patients Continue medication as prescribed (instructions change on "day before your procedure", page 5). ☐ Continue medication as prescribed (instructions change on "day before your procedure", page 5).
+Implanted cardio defibrillator patients ☐ We will contact your cardiologist for a letter stating your defibrillator has been checked within the last 12 months. ☐ If you have not had a visit with your cardiologist in the last 12 months, you will need to be seen prior to your procedure.
 Implanted cardio defibrillator patients We will contact your cardiologist for a letter stating your defibrillator has been checked within the last 12 months.
-If you have not had a visit with your cardiologist in the last 12 months, you will need to be seen prior to your procedure.
-Pacemaker Patients We will contact your cardiologist for a letter stating your pacemaker has been checked within the last 12 months.
-If you have not had a visit with your cardiologist in the last 12 months, you will need to be seen prior to your procedure.
-Cardiology If you have been seen by a cardiologist in the last 6 months, notify procedure scheduling at
+If you have not had a visit with your cardiologist in the last 12 months, you will need to be seen prior to your